 High school students earn grades in each subject they take.
-These grades are recorded on the credit sheet or high school transcript each semester.
+These grades are recorded on the credit sheet or high school transcript at the conclusion of each school year.
 Grades are averaged to determine a grade-point average (GPA) for all students taking 61 percent of their courses in regular education at a school site.
-The cumulative grade-point average is recorded on each semester's credit sheet.
+The cumulative grade-point average is at the end of the school year.